Kea - Kythnos

 Ferry to Cyclades Islands

-Kea Kythnos ferry prices tend to range between £8* and £38*.
-The average price for ferries from Kea Kythnos is typically £14*.
-The cheapest Kea Kythnos ferry prices start from £8*.
-The average foot passenger price is £14*.
-And the average price for a car is £38*.
+Kea Kythnos ferry prices tend to range between £6* and £13*.
+The average price for ferries from Kea Kythnos is typically £6*.
+The cheapest Kea Kythnos ferry prices start from £6*.
+The average foot passenger price is £6*.

 Yes, Direct Ferries offers a wide range of discounts all year around.
 When searching for ferries, senior discounts will be automatically applied if they are available.
 Just select your age range from the passenger options.

 Yes, you can take a day trip between Kea and Kythnos.
-Day trips from Kea to Kythnos by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Kea to Kythnos by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 Yes, Blue Star Ferries ferries allow cars on board ferries between Kea and Kythnos.
 Use our Deal Finder to get live pricing for car ferries between Kea and Kythnos.

-Whether you can bring your campervan on the ferry from Kea to Kythnos depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Kea to Kythnos depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Kea to Kythnos.